Aidan-Patterson/Vendor-scorecard/README.md

 2. **Resetting VBA Libraries**:
    Ensure that common libraries like **Microsoft Office Object Library** and **Microsoft Excel Object Library** are selected in the References window.

-3. **External Workbook Reference**:
-   If your workbook interacts with another workbook (e.g., **Vendor Scorecard TEST.xlsm**), ensure that workbook is available in the specified directory.
-You may need to adjust file paths within the macro code if your directory structure differs.

 ## Issues and Troubleshooting

 ### Common Errors
 - **Missing References**:
   If a library reference is missing, follow the instructions under the **Additional Tools and References** section.

-- **Button Not Working**:
+- **Button or Shape Not Working**:
-  If a button doesn’t work when clicked, make sure macros are enabled (see the **Prerequisites** section).
-If macros are enabled but the button still doesn’t work, check for errors in the VBA code via the editor (`Alt + F11`).
+  If a button or shape doesn’t work when clicked, make sure macros are enabled (see the **Prerequisites** section).
+If macros are enabled but the button or shape still doesn’t work, check for errors in the VBA code via the editor (`Alt + F11`).

 ### Debugging Tips
 - To step through the code, use the **F8** key in the VBA editor.
 This will allow you to run the code line by line and inspect variables for debugging.